Code-Institute-Submissions/DogMassagePluto/README.md

     <li><strong>Header</strong><br>
     Light grey background.
 Left the title, right the menu.
     <li><strong>Massage types</strong><br>
-    Soft yellow background, each section with an image next to the text, text starting left on the first section, each type op massage has the opposite text-image combination.
+    Soft yellow background, each section with an image next to the text, text starting left on the first section, each type of massage has the opposite text-image combination.
     <li><strong>All benefits</strong><br>
     Title: light grey background, float in the centre. <br>
     Text: soft yellow background, three rows with benefits.